 - Age is not a restrictive factor in employment (where the person has the skill set to perform the role)

-It is important to remember that equality in the workplace applies to both employer and employees.
-Both can be held responsible and liable for there actions where they discriminate.
+It is important to remember that equality in the workplace applies to both employers and employees.
+Both can be held responsible and liable for their actions where they discriminate

 Practical benefits to the business by promoting equality and diversity